grace1501/MyFirstRepo/README.md

 # MyFirstRepo
-this is an asiignment for week 2 of the program.
+this is an assignment for week 2 of the program.